Stimulating cultural change in academia

 We promote science through community and exchange

 Young Entreprneurs in Science is part of and enabled by the Falling Walls Foundation in Berlin, initiated in 2017 by the chairman of the board of trustees, Prof. Dr Jürgen Mlynek.
 Falling Walls is a not-for-profit organisation that aims to communicate science and research to the public and to promote inter- and transdisciplinary exchange.
 Since 2009, the Falling Walls Conference brings together an international community of distinguished figures working in the realms of science, politics, business and culture, each year on the historical day of the fall of the Berlin Wall, 9 November.
-The programme of the Falling Walls Foundation further includes Falling Walls Venture, Falling Walls Lab, Falling Walls Circle and Falling Walls Engage, Berlin Science Week, and the International Year of Science Engagement.
+The programme of the Falling Walls Foundation further includes Falling Walls Venture, Falling Walls Lab, Falling Walls Circle and Falling Walls Engage, and the Berlin Science Week.

 We connect the actors of Germany’s science and innovation landscapes